hlechuga/hlechuga.github.io/raw_posts/ckad-preparation-guide.md

-10. Set aliases.
-Again it is not a violation.
+10. Set your aliases.
 Speed up your productivity by using aliases.

 ```shell
 # sample only